joelgeorgev/codility-javascript/README.md

 # codility-javascript
-My solutions to the codility lessons in JavaScript
+Solutions to the codility lessons